artaxYoyae/bitcore-node-artax/README.md

 This will create a directory with configuration files for your node and install the necessary dependencies.

 Please note that [Artax Core v0.12.1.x](https://github.com/artaxYoyae/artax/tree/v0.12.1.x) will be downloaded automatically.
-Once completed the dashd binary should be placed into the &lt;artax-data-dir&gt; folder specified during node creation.
+Once completed the artaxd binary should be placed into the &lt;artax-data-dir&gt; folder specified during node creation.

 For more information about (and developing) services, please see the [Service Documentation](docs/services.md).